 The pen name I write under is Larry Solomon.
 The reason I do not use my real name is the same reason that Christ hid himself from Jews:

 “Then took they up stones to cast at him: but Jesus hid himself, and went out of the temple, going through the midst of them, and so passed by.” – John 8:59 (KJV)

 It was not Christ’s time to die and it’s not my time to go public.
 And no – I don’t have a Messiah complex!
 But the Scriptures tell us:

 “Whoever says he abides in him ought to walk in the same way in which he walked.” – I John 2:6

 I am not the Savior, but rather I want to walk as my Savior walked as he grants me the grace to do so.
-I am not a prophet nor a preacher.
+I am not a prophet nor a pastor.
 I am simply a man saved by the sacrifice of his savior, a sinner saved by grace.
 A forgiven man with a Bible in his hands teaching his children and whomever wants to listen – the Word of God.

 But just as in China Christians must hide themselves from the authorities, and Christians who go as missionaries hide as English teachers or other occupations – so to I must remain anonymous.
 One day God may lead me to reveal myself, but that day is not today.

 So for these reasons for the time being, I will remain anonymous.

 With all that being said – I will let you in on this general information about me.